KingEnderBrine/-RoR2-ScrollableLobbyUI/README.md

 Feel free to ping me on discord `@KingEnderBrine` if you found one.

 # Changelog
+**1.7.2**

+* Added configuration for the amount of rows in the character select screen (2 by default, supports `InLobbyConfig`)
+* Now arrows are not shown if all survivors can fit into a single page without arrows.

 **1.7.1**

 * Added dragging to loadout, overview and skills panels